Mou67/YuniBot/README.md

 # Yuniqx Twitch Bot

 > [!CAUTION]
-> Advises about risks or negative outcomes of certain actions.

-⚠️ **Early Access Notice** ⚠️
+> ⚠️ **Early Access Notice** ⚠️
-Yuniqx Bot is currently in Early Access.
+> Yuniqx Bot is currently in Early Access.
 Features may be added, changed, or removed as development progresses.
 We appreciate your support and feedback during this phase!

 Yuniqx is a versatile Twitch bot designed to enhance channel moderation and user engagement.
 Built with Python and the TwitchIO library, this bot offers a range of features to improve the streaming experience.